Paul Duffy Paul Duffy

 By Paul Duffy

-For three years, I worked as a picture editor for two major tabloids.
+For three years, I worked as a freelance picture editor & researcher for two major papers.
 Every day, I sifted through thousands of images—many from war zones.
 I’ve seen what most people never will: bodies scattered across streets, children pulled from rubble, medics collapsing in grief beside lifeless patients.
 Most of these images were never published.
 It wasn’t too graphic, too political, or too much.
 It was just the truth—uncomfortable, inconvenient, and impossible to ignore.
 I started my career in editorial at the onset of the Ukraine war.
 We ran images daily: bombed apartment blocks, families sheltering underground, the skeletal remains of Mariupol.
 We had the green light to tell that story—and we did, as we should have.
 But Gaza?
 That was different.
 Not because it wasn’t newsworthy.
 It was.
 It is.
 The difference was political inconvenience.

 And in this industry, that changes everything.